Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 Click **Restore from file**, pick a `tms-session-*.json` file (from this machine's Downloads or copied from anywhere else), and TMS imports it as a new entry in [Saved sessions](./session-management#saved-sessions), auto-named from its timestamp (e.g. "Backup 2026-06-24 09:30").
 Open Session Management to actually reopen the tabs.

 ### From Google Drive
 Shown only when Drive is connected.
 The dropdown lists every backup found in your Drive `appDataFolder`, grouped by device name (an `optgroup` per device, plus a "Legacy backups" group for files created before the multi-device format existed).
-Pick one and click **Import** — same outcome as the local flow: it lands in Saved sessions.
+Pick one and click **Import**, same outcome as the local flow: it lands in Saved sessions.

 ### Browsing/downloading raw Drive files
 A collapsible **Drive backup files** panel lists every backup on Drive with its date and size, numbered sequentially.
 Each row offers:
-- **Download** — saves the raw `.json` to your local Downloads folder without importing it
+- **Download**: saves the raw `.json` to your local Downloads folder without importing it
-- **Delete** — permanently removes that one backup file from Drive, after a confirmation prompt
+- **Delete**: permanently removes that one backup file from Drive, after a confirmation prompt

 ![Expanded Drive backup files panel with a numbered row and Download/Delete buttons](./img/backup-sync/04-drive-files-panel.webp)